panda3d/panda3d-docs/programming/texturing/texture-modes.rst

 See also: :ref:`bump-mapping`

-Normal maps are new to Panda3D as of version 1.5.0.
-They only function when :ref:`shader generation <the-shader-generator>` is enabled.
+Normal only function when :ref:`shader generation <the-shader-generator>` is enabled.

 Height / Parallax Map Mode
 --------------------------

-This feature is new as of Panda3D 1.7.0.

 As an addition to normal mapping, you can specify a grayscale height map to enable parallax mapping.
 This technique offsets the UV coordinates based on the